spidernet-io/spiderpool/README.md

 ## Features

 The Spiderpool provides a large number of different features as follows.

+* By SpiderSubnet feature, it could automatically create new ippool for application who needs fixed IP address, and retrieve the ippool when application is deleted.
+Especially, the created ippool could automatically scale up or down the IP number when the replica number of application changes.
+That could reduce the administrator workload.

 * Support ranges of CNI plugin who supports third-party IPAM plugins.
 Especially, the Spiderpool could help much for CNI like [spiderflat](https://github.com/spidernet-io/spiderflat), [macvlan CNI](https://github.com/containernetworking/plugins/tree/main/plugins/main/macvlan),